 Our ultimate goal is to facilitate lives of recovery and wellness for all of our underserved and vulnerable community members with behavioral health needs in rural Southwest Michigan with the help of sufficient numbers of treatment providers who are skilled in interprofessional best practices, processes, and evaluation methods.

 All students who are placed in fieldwork at an eligible I-PEER site will be invited to apply for the stipends.
-Applicants will be interviewed by CHHS faculty.
 There is no GPA requirement associated with the program.
+To apply, please complete this online I-PEER Application.
 All students at I-PEER sites may participate in the training, whether they receive the stipend or not.

 From our Students